60 marketing ideas to boost your real estate marketing strategy

 42. Build a database

+You figured out what your real estate marketing strategy is.
+Now you need to store all that relevant data regarding listings, properties, and clients.
 You need to build a strong database in which you input all your contacts and connections.
-Add in all the people that you have contacted through phone calls, newsletters, personal notes or visits.
+Add in all the people that you have contacted through phone calls, newsletters, personal notes, or visits.

 43. Initiate calls and meet-ups

 Your database isn’t going to help you much if you’re not proactive.
 Get your phone and call your leads and initiate meet-ups regularly.
 To be a good real estate agent you need to be a good communicator, to like to talk on the phone, and to be around people.

 You need to constantly work on your database: adding and removing contacts.
 You can do that manually or use an online contact management system that will automate some of your work and send you reminders: who you need to call, email, or meet.